aragon/aragon-wiki/docs/index.md

 ![](images/logo_text_right_dark.png)

-We believe [Decentralized organizations can solve the world’s worst problems](https://blog.aragon.one/decentralized-organizations-can-solve-the-worlds-worst-problems-840db6255d12).
+We believe [decentralized organizations can solve the world’s worst problems](https://blog.aragon.one/decentralized-organizations-can-solve-the-worlds-worst-problems-840db6255d12).
 That's why we are building Aragon.

 This wiki for the Aragon Project contains much of the content and resources available publicly.

-If you feel like contributing to the wiki, like changing or adding things, feel free to submit a [Pull Request](https://github.com/aragon/aragon-wiki/pulls) at [https://github.com/aragon/aragon-wiki](https://github.com/aragon/aragon-wiki)
+If you feel like contributing to the wiki, like changing or adding things, feel free to create an [Issue](https://github.com/aragon/aragon-wiki/issues) or submit a [Pull Request](https://github.com/aragon/aragon-wiki/pulls) at [https://github.com/aragon/aragon-wiki](https://github.com/aragon/aragon-wiki).

 For our website visit [aragon.one](https://aragon.one).

 ## What does the wiki contain?
-Here's a brief summary of the contents:
+You can use the menu to the left to navigate the wiki.
+Here is a brief summary of the contents:

 - Documentation